CiscoBlockChain/EthExperiments/Ashya dcumentation.md

 `

  When the container runs, it prints an informational message (Hello from Docker!) and exits.

+ PS: don't forget to write sudo when running docker commands, else you will get permission denied error.

 ### 2- Run the application